Plato's Unwritten Doctrine:

 A Systematic Reconstruction

-The reconstruction must meet severe requirements to reconcile philological detail with mathematical rigor.
-The proposed generative system must be able to satisfy the following desiderata:
+To reconcile philological detail with mathematical consistency, a coherent reconstruction should satisfy rigorous structural criteria.
+The proposed generative system is designed to address the following desiderata:

 About the Researcher